Email Open Rates: Ways to improve your email open rates

-In engagement-based metrics, we can get a good insight into our audience’s involvement with our emails from their click rate and/or open rate.
+In engagement-based metrics, we can get a good insight into our audience’s involvement with our emails from their click and/or open rates.

 These engagement-based metrics show only the individual-based performance of the email.
-You’ve got to have an open to get a click on it, so that’s where you want to be getting those opens and performing well.
-But from there, you want to be driving the behavior you want to see.
-And both of those stand-alone indicators are going to help the individual email marketer.
+You’ve got to have an open to get a click on it.
+So that’s where you want to get those opens and perform well.
+But from there, you want to drive the behavior you want to see.
+And both of those stand-alone indicators will help the individual email marketer.

-But as you move up to a higher level, you may be thinking about more business-specific or more team-specific metrics, like the number of repeat purchasers.
+As you progress to a higher level, you may shift your focus to business-specific or team-specific metrics.
+These could include measuring the number of repeat purchasers, among other key indicators.
 And that’s also going to ladder up to higher-level business outcomes or business objectives of increasing the lifetime value of a customer.

-So it can be concluded that open and click rates are good indicators for a marketer as an individual to understand whether what he or she is doing with the emails is right in the line or not.
+Open and click rates are good indicators for a marketer as an individual to understand whether what they are doing with the emails is right in line or not.

 So as an indicator, open rates give good directional insights.
-But for marketers know you should use them as a compass and not a map.
+But for marketers, know you should use them as a compass, not a map.

 What affects email open rates?

-There are multiple factors that impact open email rates in email marketing, and we have listed a few of those down for you;
+Multiple factors impact open email rates in email marketing, and we have listed a few of those down for you:

 - Relevance of content

-The relevancy of the content is going to be one major component of the effectiveness of the open rate.
-Suppose you are a clothing business sending emails about warm clothing during July and August to the audience of the Southern region; it’s going to be extremely irrelevant content for them.
+The relevancy of the content will be one major component of the effectiveness of the open rate.
+Suppose you are a clothing business sending emails about warm clothing during July and August to the Southern region’s audience; it will be highly irrelevant content for them.

-They are never going to open such emails just by reading the subject line.
+They are going to only open such emails by reading the subject line.
 It’s not going to be valuable to them at that moment.

-So it’s important to understand that connecting the content with the context and that sending the right message to the right person at the right time is what is going to get you high open rates.
+So it’s essential to understand that connecting the content with the context and sending the right message to the right person at the right time will get you high open rates.

 - Variation in messaging

-The variation of messaging is also going to be important for the open rate.
-So if you keep sending the same email over and over again with repetitive content and very similar messages, then that’s going to burn your audience out.
-A lot of e-commerce businesses fall into this trap where they’re sending repetitive messages regarding their sales.
+The variation of messaging will also be significant for the open rate.
+So if you keep sending the same email repeatedly with repetitive content and very similar messages, that will burn your audience out.
+Many e-commerce businesses fall into this trap, where they send repetitive messages regarding their sales.

 Another thing businesses don’t realize is that frequent sales of your products mean you’re devaluing your brand.
 You commodify your brand because when everything is always on sale, nothing is on sale.

-In that case, either nobody’s going to buy from you, assuming that your brand has no value, or when they do, they’ll be assuming that you always have a sale.
-And then you’re kind of going to have to go back and retrain your customers to not expect that every single time they purchase.
+In that case, people may not buy from you, assuming your brand needs more value.
+On the other hand, if they do purchase, they’ll likely take you always have a sale.
+And then you’re going to have to go back and retrain your customers not to expect that every single time they purchase.

-So that’s why if you’re doing the same thing over and over, like a used car lot there is nothing engaging about sale, sale, sale messaging.
+So that’s why if you’re doing the same thing repeatedly, like a used car lot, nothing is engaging about sale, sale, sale messaging.